-Base dimensions of 45 ∗ 30 cm or more are required.
+Base dimensions of 60 ∗ 30 cm or equivalent are recommended.

-Best kept in a densely-planted aquarium and is an excellent choice for the carefully-aquascaped set-up.
-The addition of some surface vegetation, floating or otherwise, also seems to be appreciated and adds a more natural feel.
+Best maintained in a densely-planted tank and is an excellent choice for the carefully-aquascaped set-up.

 Behaviour and CompatibilityTop ↑

-It’s a shoaling species by nature and a group of at least 8-10 specimens should be purchased.
-Maintaining it in decent numbers will not only make the fish less nervous but will result in a more effective, natural-looking display.
+It is a shoaling species by nature and a group of at least 8-10 specimens should be purchased.
+Maintaining it in such numbers will not only make the fish less nervous but result in a more effective, natural-looking display.
 Males will also display their best colours and some interesting behaviour as they compete with one other for female attention.

-Mature females are usually rounder-bellied and noticeably larger than the more intensely-coloured males.
+Mature females are usually deeper-bodied and noticeably larger than the more compact, intensely-coloured males.

-Like many small cyprinids it’s an egg-scattering spawner that does not exhibit parental care.
-If the fish are in good condition they will spawn often and in a densely-planted, mature aquarium it’s possible that small numbers of fry may start to appear without intervention.
+Like many small cyprinids this species scatters eggs randomly, typically among aquatic vegetation, and does not exhibit parental care.
+If the fish are in good condition they will spawn often and in a mature planted aquarium it is possible that small numbers of fry may start to appear without intervention.

-However if you want to increase the yield of fry a slightly more controlled approach is required.
-The adult group can still be conditioned together but one or more smaller, perhaps 10-15 litre, containers should also be set up and filled with aged water.
+However if you want to increase the yield a slightly more controlled approach is required.
+The adult group can still be conditioned together but one or more smaller containers should also be set up and filled with aged water.
 Fill much of the available space with fine wool mops, Taxiphyllum or other fine-leaved plant.
-Neither lighting nor filtration is necessary although you can install a small air-powered sponge filter if you prefer.
+Neither lighting nor filtration is necessary although a small air-powered sponge filter can be installed if you prefer.

-The genus has undergone a number of systematic changes in recent years but currently contains only M. rubescens and M. microphthalma.
+The genus Microrasbora has undergone a number of systematic changes in recent years but currently contains only M. rubescens.
 A phylogenetic study by Fang et al. published in 2009 revealed that other species formerly included in the grouping are more closely allied with Devario and reclassified them as members of new genus Microdevario, further separated from Microrasbora by differences in some aspects of internal morphology.

 M. rubescens was also found to be closely related to Devario and the authors conclude that ‘its status as a valid genus is contentious and the molecular data suggest inclusion or close relationship with Devario‘.
 The two were not synonymised because, unlike those species moved into Microdevario, M. rubescens does not share any derived morphological characters with Devario and in the tests performed the precise level of relatedness between the two could not be settled upon.